-- 1. OVW-sponsored training and technical assistance (TTA).
-This includes joining and actively participating in the Inter-tribal Technical Assistance Working Group (ITWG) on Special Tribal Criminal Jurisdiction, in addition to other OVW training and TA opportunities, including those specifically designed for Alaska Tribes.
+1. OVW-sponsored training and technical assistance (TTA).
+This includes joining and actively participating in the Inter-tribal Technical Assistance Working Group (ITWG), in addition to other OVW training and TA opportunities.
 The ITWG is a working group of tribal representatives who exchange views, information, and advice about how tribes may best exercise STCJ and address comprehensive systemic responses to the covered crimes.
-Recipients are encouraged to ensure all Memorandum of Understanding/Internal Memorandum of Understanding (MOU/IMOU) partners and other systems partners have multiple opportunities to participate in OVW training and TA throughout the project period. - 2.
+Recipients are encouraged to ensure all Memorandum of Understanding/Internal Memorandum of Understanding (MOU/

+- IMOU) partners and other systems partners have multiple opportunities to participate in OVW training and TA throughout the project period. - 2.
 Planning Period.
-Award recipients must engage in a planning period to further develop the project and corresponding budget.
+New and continuation recipients must engage in a planning period to further develop the project and corresponding budget.
 Recipients will participate in webinars and in-person planning sessions to develop additional grant documentation.
 An award condition will limit available funds to those needed for costs such as travel for training and TA and staff salary and fringe during the planning stage.
 This condition will be removed for full project implementation once all documentation has been reviewed and approved by OVW. - 3.
 Dedicated Project Coordinator.
-Minimally, award recipients must dedicate a staff or contracted position .5 FTE to this project.
-The Project Coordinator duties must include, at a minimum: coordinating regularly scheduled meetings of the MOU/IMOU STCJ Planning and Implementation partners; coordinating training and technical assistance for the MOU/IMOU STCJ Planning and Implementation partners; coordinating achievement of project goals and objectives. - 4.
+At a minimum, award recipients must dedicate a staff or contracted position .5 FTE to this project.
+The Project Coordinator duties must include, at a minimum: coordinating regularly scheduled meetings of the MOU/IMOU STCJ Planning and Implementation partners; coordinating training and technical assistance for the MOU/IMOU STCJ Planning and Implementation partners; and achieving project goals and objectives. - 4.
 MOU/IMOU.
 Award recipients will develop and submit an MOU/IMOU during the planning stage of the grant project.
 Applicants should not submit the MOU/IMOU at the time of application.
 Recipients must engage partners, representing various disciplines, to plan, implement, and exercise STCJ.
 Required partners for the Tribal Jurisdiction Program are: Tribal Leadership; Tribal Judge; Tribal Prosecutor's Office; Tribal Attorney/In-house General Counsel; Law Enforcement; and Victim Service Provider.
 A victim service provider is a nonprofit, nongovernmental or tribal organization or rape crisis center, including a state or tribal domestic violence and/or sexual assault coalition, that assists or advocates for domestic violence, dating violence, sexual assault, or stalking victims, including a domestic violence shelter, faith-based organization or other organization, with a documented history of effective work concerning domestic violence, dating violence, sexual assault, or stalking.
 34 U.S.C. § 12291(a)(50).
-Victim service providers must provide direct services to victims of domestic violence, dating violence, sexual assault, or stalking as one of their primary purposes.

-- 5. Attorney General Designation.
-All awards will include an award condition that requires that the recipient may not exercise STCJ over non-Indian offenders who commit covered crimes unless and until the Tribe is designated by the Attorney General to participate in the Alaska Pilot Program, pursuant to 25 U.S.C. § 1305(d).
-Attorney General designation will be required prior to grant funds being used for the prosecution or incarceration of non-Indian defendants. - 6.
+Victim service providers must provide direct services to victims of domestic violence, dating violence, sexual assault, or stalking as one of their primary purposes. - 5.
+STCJ Readiness Certification.
+All awards will include an award condition that requires certain tribal officials to certify they are familiar with the Indian Civil Rights Act, as amended, 25 U.S.C. §§ 1301-1304, including the amendments made by VAWA 2022.
+The chief executive of the tribe and the chief legal officer are required to certify that the tribe's criminal justice system has adequate safeguards in place to protect defendants' rights.
+The chief judicial officer is also required to certify to familiarity with tribal constitution, code, and rules provisions to implement STCJ, including provisions that safeguard defendants' rights.
+Certifications will be required prior to grant funds being used for the prosecution or incarceration of non-Indian defendants. - 6.
 Collection and reporting of performance indicators.
-Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 7.
-OVW may conduct a program assessment or evaluation necessitating grantee involvement.
+Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage.

+7. OVW may conduct a program assessment or evaluation necessitating grantee involvement.
 Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation.